nicolascava/browser-mining-proxy/README.md

 # Browser Mining Proxy

+> Prototype of browser mining using CryptoNight ASM.js library

 A proof of concept of browser mining using CryptoNight ASM.js library.
 The proxy connects to a mining pool.
 Should work with any CryptoNight-currency pool based on the Stratum Mining Protocol.

 ## Installation